anirbanpranto/anirbanpranto/README.md

 ### About
 I graduated with a Data Science degree from [Multimedia University](https://en.wikipedia.org/wiki/Multimedia_University).
-Currently moving efforts in Machine Learning infrastructure and operations engineering at [Moneylion](https://www.moneylion.com/).
+Currently working on Machine Learning infrastructure and operations engineering at [Moneylion](https://www.moneylion.com/).
 Previously I interned at [Tapway](https://gotapway.com/) as an MLOps Engineer, built [ParcelDaily](https://www.parceldaily.com/) as their sole Backend Software Engineer, and did Machine Learning and Computer Vision research at [ViPr Lab](https://viprlab.github.io/).
 I like distributed systems, machine learning infrastructure and algorithms.

 #### My current personal projects
 * Tsunami : A tool to simulate variable network latency.
 (Rust)